- BM, Cleveland Institute Music

 As a winner of the Juilliard Competition, Eldan made his New York debut with the Brahms Double concerto in Lincoln Center, and he has performed the Six Bach Suites in a series of concerts worldwide.

-In 2007, Eldan joined the Oberlin Trio, with which he has performed throughout the U.S. and in South Korea.
+Eldan has served on the Oberlin faculty since 2006 and a year later joined the Oberlin Trio, with which he has performed throughout the U.S. and in South Korea.
 He earned a doctor of music and master of music from the Juilliard School, where he also served as a guest teacher.
 His performances have been featured on public television and radio in the U.S., Europe, and in Israel.

-He serves on the faculties of Orford Academy (since 2016), Bowdoin Music Festival (since 2007), and the Indiana University String Academy (since 2008).
+Eldan serves on the summer festival faculties of Orford Academy (since 2016), Bowdoin Music Festival (since 2007), and the Indiana University String Academy (since 2008).

 Oberlin Trio: Dvořák Shostakovich Tower (Oberlin Music, 2016)